by Texas Homesteader ~

 Repurposing Coffee Cans In The Laundry Room

-But I was bringing out the usual small containers that hold my laundry detergent mix, the 3 ingredients needed and my old food processor that I use only for making detergent.
+But to make my laundry soap today I was bringing out the usual small containers that hold my laundry detergent mix, the 3 ingredients needed and my old food processor that I use only for making detergent.

 Then I wondered – maybe I should make a LOT so I don’t have to gather my supplies each time.

-I mean, I’ve got over a box each of both washing soda and borax.
+I mean, I’ve got more than a box each of both washing soda and borax.
 And I’ve got several bars of *Fels Naptha.

 So let’s just make enough to see us through several months. (or a YEAR even!)

-But when they were filled I brought out an empty coffee canister.
+But when they were filled I brought out an empty coffee canister to hold the larger batch of laundry soap.
 I mixed up additional batches until I filled the coffee canister as well.

 So this one batched chore means I have plenty of laundry detergent for the foreseeable future.
 And the bulk of it is stored in an empty coffee canister.